China steel, iron ore slip deeper into bear territory as exchanges keep up pressure

 The USDA in its monthly supply-demand report on Tuesday put global soybean ending stocks for 2015/16 and 2016/17 at below analysts’ forecasts.

-Dalian soymeal closed up 5.2 percent after rising by its 5 percent upside limit on Wednesday.
-Zhengzhou cotton rose nearly 2 percent.
+Dalian soymeal was last up 5.4 percent after rising as much as 5.8 percent.
+The contract rose by its 5 percent upside limit on Wednesday.
+Dalian soybeans rose nearly 2 percent.

-Zhengzhou rapeseed meal rose 4 percent after the Zhengzhou bourse said it would lift fees for some institutional investors from the night session tomorrow and would stop offering a 50 percent cut in transaction fees.
+Zhengzhou rapeseed meal rose 4.3 percent after the Zhengzhou bourse said it would lift fees for some institutional investors from the night session tomorrow and would stop offering a 50 percent cut in transaction fees. ($1 = 6.5035 Chinese yuan)

 Additional reporting by Ruby Lian in SHANGHAI; Editing by Ed Davies